-Stow & Maynard section; Moderate.
+Stow Section; Moderate.
 Flat, hard packed dirt & grave rail trail.
 Drainage issues; avoid after heavy rains.

-To start in Marlborough; From I-495, take exit 24A to Route 20 east.
+To start in Marlborough [Southern Section/Southern End]; From I-495, take exit 63A to Route 20 east.
 After you pass by the lake on your right, bear left at the traffic light on W Main St (Route 20).
-When you enter downtown Marlborough, Route 20 veers right, stay straight on West Main St. Take your first left onto Rawlins St and then a right onto Central St. This brings you to the junction of Prospect St and Cashman St. Just up Prospect St is a municipal parking lot on your right.
+When you enter downtown Marlborough, Route 20 veers right, stay straight on Main St. Take your first left onto Rawlins Street.
+Parking locate here.
 The trail starts at the junction of Cashman, Lincoln and Highland Streets, so you must bike or hike up Rawlins St to Central St and head right.
 Turn left on Cashman St and cross Lincoln St to the trailhead.
 Only 0.2 miles.
 Another parking lot is located by heading north along Highland St (street next to the trailhead) from Lincoln St, then left on Jefferson St. Parking lot on left.
 Trail along back side of lot.

 The Assabet River Rail Trail follows the former rail bed of the Marlborough Branch Railroad, which ran from 1850 until 1980.
-It passed through the communities of Marlborough, Hudson, Stow, Maynard and Action, where it connected into the former Boston-Fitchburg Railroad, which is still active as the B&M/MBTA Line.
-The paved trail sections in Marlborough & Hudson are complete and an unpaved, but ridable section in Stowe & Maynard is accessible.
-The plan is for the trail to travel all the way to the South Action MBTA station.
+It passed through the communities of Marlborough, Hudson, Stow, Maynard and Acton, where it connected into the former Boston-Fitchburg Railroad, which is still active as the B&M/MBTA Line.
+Two sections are complete; Marlborough-Hudson and Maynard-Acton with a gap between in Stowe.
 For more information visit; ASSABET RIVER RAIL TRAIL .

-Starting from Marlborough; This section of the paved rail trail mostly descends until it crosses into Hudson where the trail is relatively flat.
-A map board is located at the beginning of the trail.
-Mile markers are painted every 1/2 mile on the pavement.
-The trail starts out passing through residential & industrial areas, with a few street crossings (signed).
-After crossing Ash St you'll travel over a small berm with nice wood fencing before coming to Fairbanks BLVD and the entrance to Boston Scientific just shy of a mile.
-Another map board located here.
+The trail heads North and starts out passing through residential & industrial areas, with a few street crossings (signed).
+After crossing Ash St you'll travel over a small berm with nice wood fencing before coming to Fairbanks Blvd and the entrance to Boston Scientific just shy of a mile.
+Another Map Board located here.
 As you pass by an open meadow and bench plaza on your right, you can see the Fort Meadow Reservoir in the distance.
 The trail is now is less residential and more isolated.
 Pass by a Spur Trail on your left at 1.4 miles which leads up to Sasseville Way.
 ZAGSTER BIKE SHARE bikes located here.
-Cross-light over Fitchburg St. This brings you to another map board at 1 3/4 miles.
+Cross-light over Fitchburg St. This brings you to another Map Board at 1.7 miles.
 The trails open as you parallel Crowley Drive while passing by a meadow and soccer field.
 You then descend into deep woods and travel along another berm with wooden fencing on both sides.
 A tunnel takes you underneath Route 85C as you cross into Hudson at 2.2 miles where you then enter an area with steep rock outcrops.
 Keep a lookout for an old Brakeman's Warning pole at 2.6 miles.
 This consists of a rail in the shape of an upside down L, hanging over the center of the trail.
-The chains hanging down over the trail would hit the Railroad Brakeman, who was on top of the train and warn him of an upcoming bridge or tunnel. ***See below for history.
+The chains hanging down over the trail would hit the Railroad Brakeman, who was on top of the train and warn him of an upcoming bridge or tunnel. ***See Below for history.
 Thus, just ahead is a stone abutment for the old Farmers Bridge.
 However, before you go check out the stone abutment, look to your right, just past the rail pole for a large Oak tree.
 Follow the stone wall next to it to a large boulder.
 Look on the left underside of this boulder for a single rock covering the entrance to the Assabet River Rail Trail Letterbox.
 After checking out the stone abutment, the trail passes underneath some power lines and comes to the Route 85 (Washington St) parking lot at 3.1 miles.
-A map board and shops are located here.
+A Map Board and shops are located here.
 An automatic cross-light gets you over Washington St and soon you'll come to the Assabet River High Bridge at 3.5 miles.
 After crossing over the river, if you look along your right, you'll see the remnants of an old railroad siding with its tracks still in place.
 Enter downtown Hudson.
-Cross the five-way intersection over Broad St-Loring St, then Vila Do Porto Blvd, as the trail now travels through town along the median, with Route 62 (Main St) on your left.
+Cross the five-way intersection over Broad St-Loring St, then Vila Do Porto Blvd, as the trail now travels East through town along the median, with Route 62 (Main St) on your left.
 Lots of sculptures along this section.
 You leave the median after crossing Vila Do Porto BLVD and travel alongside Route 62 where you'll pass by a restored "blue" Caboose that has been placed alongside the trail.
 To your right is ASSABET RIVER BICYCLES .
 Next, you'll pass by the Main St parking lot on your right at 4.3 miles which is directly across from the Main Street Cemetery.
 As you cross over the Assabet River next to the Route 62 bridge, look to your left to see another old railroad bridge that crossed the river.
 That old Boston & Maine Line will eventually cross over the trail further ahead.
 Just past Whispering Pines will be another automatic cross-light over Route 62 to another map board, where the trail continues through a residential area.
-You cross over Makin St to a medium with benches and a sign board, then Cox St and head back into woodland.
+You cross over Mackin St to a medium with benches and a sign board, then Cox St and head back into woodland.
 Shortly you'll see two old stone abutments on either side of the trail.
 This is where that other rail line crossed over the old Marlborough Branch Railroad.
-The trail currently ends ahead at 5 1/4 miles at the Wilkins St (Route 62) parking lot, where you'll find another map board.
+The trail currently ends ahead at 5.2 miles at the Wilkins St (Route 62) parking lot, where you'll find another Map Board.

-The next section of trail into Stow is currently undeveloped as of October 2010, however, an unpaved section of the trail exists in Stow & Maynard further east.
-See below.
+The next section of trail through Stow is currently undeveloped as of 2023, however, an unpaved section of the trail in Stow travels from Sudbury Road to White Pond Rd.
+See Below.

 Starting from the Sudbury Road parking area in Stow [Southern End]; [Re-zeroing Mileage] Head Northeast past the yellow gate along "Track Road", a hard packed dirt & gravel road.

 Note; This section of trail has drainage issues, so avoid using after heavy rains.

-The trail travels through deep woods alongside the Assabet River National Wildlife Refugee.
+The Assabet River Rail Trail travels through deep woods alongside the Assabet River National Wildlife Refugee.
 Very isolated.
 After 0.7 miles the trail intersects with an improved road and becomes wider.
 No drainage issues along this next section.

 Note; This road continues left to a small private airfield (CIA-Crow Island Aviators).
 Continue straight.

 After 1 mile, an opening on your right leads to nice views of the Assabet River.
 The trail then travels alongside the river.
-You come to White Pond Rd at 1.8 miles.
+You cross White Pond Rd at 1.8 miles as you enter Maynard.

-Note; To your right is parking and an entrance to the ASSABET RIVER NATIONAL WILDLIFE REFUGEE.
+Note; To your right is an entrance to the ASSABET RIVER NATIONAL WILDLIFE REFUGEE.
 Biking allowed on roads in refugee.